jaredly/stlouis/Roadmap.md

 - one version, where we do the same but it's neighborhoods? idk
     - ooh that might look nicely filagree

+## Neighborhoods

+- w=10, w=20, resized down a bit in inkscape

+## Roads my toads

+yayyyyy the earrings are so pretty.
+Scaled down to heigh=50mm for the w=20 ones, and ... h - 106 for the w=10 ones.

+25mm/s, 15% power to cut.

 # BOX

 177mm by 228mm by 51mm (7in x 9in x 2in)